aws/aws-dotnet-deploy/site/content/docs/docker/docker-generation.md

+# Dockerfile Generation

 **IF YOUR PROJECT DOES NOT CONTAIN A DOCKERFILE, THE DEPLOYMENT TOOL WILL AUTOMATICALLY GENERATE IT,** otherwise an existing Dockerfile will be used for deployment.

 The Dockerfile that deployment tools generates uses Docker's multistage build process.
-This allows efficient and smaller container images that only contains the bits that is required to run your application.
+This allows efficient and smaller container images that only contain the bits that are required to run your application.

 For a sample web application which has following directory structure: